• Join the Club!

 In the mornings we saw this row of rotisserie chickens poised over a pile of bell peppers, onions, tomatoes, and potatoes.
 I thought it was the strangest combination of vegetables to pair with a roast chicken, but the smell convinced me otherwise.

-Since this dish is basically a one-dish supper, it’s super easy to pull together.
-Clean and trim the vegetables, toss them with olive oil and salt and pepper.
+It’s easy.
+Since baked chicken and vegetables is basically a one-dish supper, it’s super easy to pull together.
+Clean and trim the vegetables, toss them with olive oil and herbs and spices.
 Season the chicken.
 Put them all together in a roasting pan and slide it in the oven.
+Then just walk away.

 Depending on the size of your chicken, it may take several hours to cook in the oven, but trust me, your house will smell AMAZING!